elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 01 Crisp Notes - Sociological Theories and Concepts.md

         2.  **Charismatic:** Based on leader's personal gift. (e.g., Prophet).
         3.  **Legal-Rational:** Based on impersonal rules. (e.g., Bureaucrat).
 *   **Routinization of Charisma:** The process by which unstable charismatic authority is transformed into a permanent traditional or bureaucratic structure after the leader's death. (e.g., Gandhi's movement to Congress party).

 ---

-Excellent.
-Let's proceed with the next core theme.
-Functionalism is a foundational paradigm in sociology, and understanding its evolution into neo-functionalism is a frequent exam topic.

----